40th Havana Jazz Festival "Jazz Plaza 2025"

 After dinner, we recommend to pay a visit to nearby Casa de La Musica to listen to Cuba’s best salsa bands live and dance with Cubans and tour mates.
 Your Authentic Cuba Travel® guide will keep you posted on the schedule of evening venues in the city.

 This morning we say goodbye to central Cuba.
-After enjoying our last complimentary breakfast, we travel back to Havana City to attend the opening of the International Jazz Festival of Havana 2025.
+After enjoying our complimentary breakfast, we travel back to Havana City to attend the venues of the International Jazz Festival of Havana 2025.

 At Authentic Cuba Travel®, one of the Cuba travel tips we always give our American travelers is to visit local communities off the Cuba's tourism beaten track to discover the authentic Cuba.
 And that’s what we will do next.
 US visitors will meet ordinary Cubans whose lives have been positively impacted by the artwork of the Caribbean Picasso- a nickname Cuban artist Jose Fuster is commonly given.